whosonfirst/walk/README.md

 ### Set number of walkers from runtime.GOMAXPROCS

-This package incorporates @avleen 's [fork](https://github.com/avleen/walk) of the walk package to [set the number of walkers from runtime.GOMAXPROCS ](https://github.com/MichaelTJones/walk/compare/master...avleen:master).
+This package incorporates [avleen](https://github.com/avleen)'s [fork](https://github.com/avleen/walk) of the walk package to [set the number of walkers from runtime.GOMAXPROCS ](https://github.com/MichaelTJones/walk/compare/master...avleen:master).

 ### walk.WalkWithNFSKludge

 This introduces a new package function called `WalkWithNFSKludge` that will trap and ignore `readdirent: errno 523` errors which can occur when traversing NFS mounts.
 You should use this function with caution and your eyes wide open.

 There is _nothing_ magic happening here.
 It is a leap of faith that the error in question, which is raised by the operating system, is not really a big deal for the purposes of your application and shouldn't yield a fatal error by the `walk` package.

 File under: 🙈